-- Shift differential pay means the amount paid over and above the basic hourly straight time rate. - 2.
+- 1. Shift differential pay means the amount paid over and above the basic hourly straight time rate. - 2.
 Eligibility-Each eight hour unit member is eligible for shift differential pay, if the unit member is assigned to all of the following: - a) A permanent or conditional position - b) The second or third shift - c) A full eight hour shift - d) A position classification approved by the superintendent or designee for shift differential payment - 3.
 Designation of Shift Starting Time and Appropriate Shift Differential Rates-The starting time and rate of shift differential pay for the shifts are listed below.
-A unit member assigned to any shift - a) Starting at 2 p.m. or later and before 10 p.m. is eligible to receive 5 percent differential pay in addition to his/her base rate of pay. - b) Starting at 10 p.m. or later and before 5 a.m. is eligible to receive 7.5 percent differential pay in addition to his/her base rate of pay. - E. Extracurricular Activities-A unit member whose past performance in an extracurricular activities program has been satisfactory will be given preference over other unit members when there are openings for such activity that need to be filled.
+A unit member assigned to any shift -

+- a) Starting at 2 p.m. or later and before 10 p.m. is eligible to receive 5.5 percent differential pay in addition to their base rate of pay. - b) Starting at 10 p.m. or later and before 5 a.m. is eligible to receive 8 percent differential pay in addition to their base rate of pay. - E. Extracurricular Activities-A unit member whose past performance in an extracurricular activities program has been satisfactory will be given preference over other unit members when there are openings for such activity that need to be filled.
 The person thus assigned will receive the same stipend paid to a teacher, if permitted under the Fair Labor Standards Act (FLSA).
 For purposes of determining eligibility for extracurricular activity assignments at the stipend rate, the FLSA standard 40-hour week shall be used rather than the standard 8-hour day identified in Articles 8 and 13 of this Agreement.
-A unit member who has been effective, as determined by the principal, as a nonathletic extracurricular activity sponsor may retain the stipend activity during the following school year, unless the principal determines a change in sponsor is necessary. - Paraeducator Compensation for Class Coverage-Paraeducators will be compensated for class coverage when such coverage involves having the paraeducator work from a prescribed lesson plan designed to ensure continuity of instruction in the absence of a teacher, and when such coverage is provided for a minimum of two hours in a given day.
-Should a paraeducator cover a class or classes without a regular teacher or a substitute teacher present, and such coverage is for the required total amount of time, whether for a consecutive period(s) of time or not, the paraeducator shall receive a class coverage premium of \$7.50 per hour for all time spent providing such coverage for that day.
-Should the coverage for a qualifying assignment be continuous into the following school day, the class coverage premium shall continue, beginning with the first hour of continuous coverage the following school day.
-Routine recess, lunch hour, and bus duty responsibilities will not constitute a break in class coverage assignments.
-All class coverage hours worked by a paraeducator must fall within his/her assigned duty hours and are not to extend beyond the number of hours of his/her daily assignment.
-It is further understood that it is the responsibility of the paraeducator's supervisor to ensure that work is assigned to the employee within the employee's assigned duty hours.
-Nothing in this section is intended to allow a paraeducator to perform class coverage duties without compensation as provided for above.
-The parties agree to jointly monitor the utilization of paraeducators for class coverage.
-Where a paraeducator is not available the principal may designate another support staff employee qualified to perform such work.
-In such instances, the class coverage premium shall apply when the class coverage work meets the requirements of this section. - G. Pay Differential for Interpreting Responsibilities-A unit member may receive pay differential for utilizing advanced skills in oral communication and comprehension in English and another language that has been determined to be eligible for receipt of the pay differential, and if the unit member utilizes such skills to meet the needs of the work-site community in a manner that is beyond the duties and responsibilities for the position to which the unit member is assigned.
-The following conditions will apply:
+A unit member who has been effective, as determined by the principal, as a nonathletic extracurricular activity sponsor may retain the stipend activity during the following school year unless the principal determines a change in sponsor is necessary. - F. Paraeducators will be compensated for class coverage when such coverage involves having the paraeducator work to ensure continuity of instruction in the absence of a teacher, and when such coverage is provided for a minimum of one hour or a class period of at least 45 minutes in a given day. - Should a paraeducator cover a class or classes without a regular teacher or a substitute teacher present, and such coverage is for the required total amount of time, whether for a consecutive period(s) of time or not, the paraeducator shall receive a class coverage premium of \$9.00 per hour for all time spent providing such coverage for that day.